Von Neumann Algebras in Double-Scaled SYK

-This difference arises because of an emergent $1$-dimensional representation of the algebra generated by $a$ and $a^\dagger$.
-That's because the $q$-commutator becomes $aa^\dagger=1$ in the limit, and therefore one can construct a one-dimensional representation of the algebra $\ma_0|_{q=0}$ by defining \be a|\Omega\ket=a^\dagger |\Omega\ket= H_0 |\Omega\ket =|\Omega\ket. \ee This differs from $\mh_0 |_{q=0}$ in DSSYK.
+This difference can be understood as a choice of representation of the limiting relation $aa^\dagger=1$.
+Its one-dimensional $*$-representations are \be a=e^{i\phi},\qquad a^\dagger=e^{-i\phi},\qquad H_0=2\cos\phi. \ee Thus a convention with $H_0|\Omega\ra=|\Omega\ra$ corresponds to $2\cos\phi=1$; it is a quotient representation and is distinct from the infinite-dimensional chord GNS representation $\mh_0|_{q=0}$.
 Yet by incorporating matter chord operators one can accommodate more states in the Hilbert space $\mh$ with matter, as studied in \cite{Milekhin:2023bjv} and \cite{Stanford:2023npy}.
 We expect similar form of inner product as in \eqref{eq:inner-product-Brownian} to appear in the context of Brownian DSSYK.
 The discussions presented in this paper are expected to be directly applicable in the context of Brownian DSSYK as well.